Balancing Work + Home Life as a SAHM

 No matter when I do it, having a plan for a little bit of work each day really makes things simpler and less stressful.
+I write in this time in my planner so it’s extra clear.
 If there isn’t a plan, I find myself opening my laptop and trying to work as I do everything else, making not just my work suffer, but my kids too.

 2. Capture Thoughts for Later

 I’m almost always “in the middle of something,” so it’s important that if a thought occurs to me about an email I need to write, a goal I need to hit, or something to add to the database I work on, it’s nice to be able to get it out and return to it later.

 When I don’t have my planner at my side, I use the free app Google Keep.
 You can create a plain ol’ note, a task list with checkboxes, set up reminders by time or location, add photos, and use color coding for it all.